awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-selectors.md

 1. If you have additional audio assets—for example, multiple language tracks—choose **Add audio selector** and provide information about the next asset as described in the preceding step of this procedure\.

 1. In the **Captions selectors** section, choose **Add captions selector** to create input captions selectors for any sets of captions that you plan to use in an output\.
-For more information about setting up captions for your job, see [Setting up captions in MediaConvert jobs](including-captions.md)\.
+For more information about setting up captions for your job, see [Setting up captions in AWS Elemental MediaConvert jobs](including-captions.md)\.